The Senate votes to begin working on a last-ditch effort to approve funds for Ukraine and Israel

-WASHINGTON (AP) — The Senate on Thursday voted to begin work on a package of wartime funding for Ukraine and other U.S. allies, but doubts remained about support from Republicans who rejected a carefully negotiated compromise that also included border enforcement policies.
+WASHINGTON (AP) — The Senate on Thursday voted to begin work on a package of wartime funding for Ukraine, Israel and other U.S. allies, but doubts remained about support from Republicans who earlier rejected a carefully negotiated compromise that also included border enforcement policies.

-A vote to begin work on the new package cleared on a 67-32 vote, but the legislation’s path remained uncertain.
-Senate leaders had not agreed to a process to limit the debate time for the bill.

 The New York Democrat has tried to salvage $60 billion in aid for Ukraine, as well as roughly $35 billion for Israel, other allies and national security priorities, after the collapse this week of a bipartisan agreement to tie border enforcement policies to the package.
 Republicans are divided about how to proceed, and GOP leaders were still scrambling to find a plan that their senators could back.